Financing Your ProjectOur experience helps you obtain the financing you need.

 Need Help Financing Your Log Home?

-Dennis and Darin’s experience in the Log and Timber Frame Home market enables them to assist with obtaining financing for your planned home.
+Darin Bowman’s experience in the Log and Timber Frame Home market enables them to assist with obtaining financing for your planned home.
 Financing a log and timber frame is not much different than a conventional home.
-Fortunately, the Bowmans are prepared to speak directly with lenders to help them understand how a log home is built and how the construction process works.
+Fortunately, Darin is prepared to speak directly with lenders to help them understand how a log home is built and how the construction process works.

-Advice from Mountain Stream Log & Timber Homes on Preparing for a Loan
+Advice from Mountain Stream on Preparing for a Loan

 Unless you won the Powerball or inherited a fortune from a long-lost relative, you’re probably going to need a loan to build your log or timber frame home.
 Hopefully, you’ve already taken steps to strengthen your position when you meet with lenders and begin the loan application process.
 Banking professionals agree that four basic commitments on the part of the applicant can make a difference in obtaining the loan you need.